Kurento/kurento/source/Kurento Server.rst

 a transcoding is necessary.

-Developers, specially during the initial phases of application development, might want to simplify development and abstract this heterogeneneity, so kurento provides an automatic converter of media formats called the :term:`agnostic media adaptor <agnostic, media>`.
+Developers, specially during the initial phases of application development, might want to simplify development and abstract this heterogeneity, so Kurento provides an automatic converter of media formats called the :term:`agnostic media adaptor <agnostic, media>`.
 Whenever a media element is connected to another media element’s, Kurento verifies if media adaption and transcoding is necessary and, in case it is, it transparently incorporates the